-The IRS agreed with our recommendations to re-examine the ACS's role in the collection workflow process, including inventory delivery to the ACS as well as case retention criteria, and align ACS resources accordingly.
+The IRS agreed with our recommendations to re-examine the ACS's role in the collection workflow process, including inventory delivery to the ACS as well as case retention criteria, and to align ACS resources accordingly.
 In addition, the IRS also agreed to establish performance metrics for ACS call data to measure the impact that answering taxpayer calls has on compliance business results.
-Capturing these data could allow ACS management to assess the impact of prioritizing call handling versus working inventory and limiting enforcement actions in order to reduce the volume of incoming calls to the ACS.
+Capturing these data could allow ACS management to assess the impact of prioritizing call handling versus working inventory and of limiting enforcement actions in order to reduce the volume of incoming calls to the ACS.

-TIGTA also found that the IRS's fieldwork collection process is not designed to ensure that cases with the highest collection potential are identified, selected, and assigned to be worked.23 Although the IRS has begun some initiatives intended to improve the workload selection process, TIGTA believes further action is warranted.24 With significant growth in delinguent accounts and a reduction in the number of employees, it is essential that the field inventory selection process identifies the cases that have the highest risk and potential for collection.
+TIGTA also found that the IRS's fieldwork collection process is not designed to ensure that cases with the highest collection potential are identified, selected, and assigned to be worked.26 Although the IRS has begun some initiatives intended to returns while ensuring that taxpayer rights are protected.